 Good Doctrine Matters

-All Scripture is inspired by God and profitable for doctrine (teaching us what is right), for reproof (showing us when we’re wrong), for correction (teaching us how to get it right), and for instruction in righteousness (helping us live a godly lifestyle) (2 Tim.
-3.16-17).
+It’s profitable for doctrine (teaching us what is right), for reproof (showing us when we’re wrong), for correction (teaching us how to get it right), and for instruction in righteousness (helping us live a godly lifestyle).

 Good doctrine helps us see the tests and trials of life through the lens of Scripture.
 Good doctrine helps us know God for who He is, not as a God of our own making.
 Good doctrine grows our faith and trust in Him and prevents disappointment when He doesn’t work the way we think He should.

 Bad doctrine on the other hand can lead us into all kinds of error, including a false assurance of salvation (Matt.
-7.21-23).
+7.21-23) and anger toward God (Jas.
+1.13).

 One of the most widespread and pernicious is the faith and prosperity teaching.
 If you’ve been taught there’s a miracle in your mouth; that God wants you rich; that if you have enough faith or enough hands laid on you, you’ll be healed; or that your problem is a demon of lust, alcohol, or pornography … yet … after declaring “I’m healed” you’re not; after giving to get a promised reward, you’re still broke; or the lust, desire for alcohol, and pull of pornography is still there …, many become disappointed and walk away from God, even shake their fist at Him, because they believe they did their part and He failed to keep His end of the bargain.